polyphony-chat/docs/docs/Protocol Specifications/core.md

         server (Server A) in the [corresponding section of this protocol specification](#64-caching-of-id-certs).
         Understanding both sections is crucial for building secure, scalable and compliant implementations of polyproto.

-TODO: IDEA: To keep other servers from not re-requesting the idcert after the ttls has passed, the idcert should have some sort of timestamp that is signed by the original server, so that clients can verify that a server has the most up-to-date idcert cached for a user -flori

 !!! info